 If Love Island were just a beach holiday (for people who meet the beauty standard) to see whether anyone fancies each other, there would be less bullying.
 If Come Dine With Me was a TV show of people cooking each other dinner and trying to have a nice time, there would be less bullying.
 TV executives seem to think we might prefer shows with backstabbing, gossip, rumour, and nasty comments rather than shows with people just having a nice time.

 Perhaps some parts of our lives involve elements of competition, like exams or job interviews (sadly).
 But if our schools or workplaces only have a very small number of ways that you can succeed then they are going to be places where bullying thrives.
+In this way, schools can be really toxic environments where bullying thrives.
 Bullying happens when there is only so much power, clout, and oomph, to go around.

 Bullying and cyberbullying are both the same, and often people who experience cyberbullying are also experiencing IRL bullying from the same person at school.
 However, social media sites can be ‘toxic environments’ where bullying flourishes.
 Instead of a place online where people can go and chat and make friends (honestly, the internet used to be like that), social media websites are places where people go to compete with each other.